byuidesignthinking/course_guide/index.md

 # Design Thinking (ART 231)

-_Materials for ART 231 Design Thinking: Inquiry and Design.
+_Materials for [ART 231 Design Thinking: Inquiry and Innovation](https://www.byui.edu/catalog#/courses/4y-bP3lnjb?bc=true&bcCurrent=&bcCurrent=Design%20Thinking%3A%20Inquiry%20and%20Innovation&bcItemType=courses).
 The syllabus is below.
 Our class material can be found in the [slides folder](slides/index.md)._

 <details markdown="block">
   <summary>